OpenGATE/opengate/readme.md

 ```
 pip install gam-g4
 pip install gam-gate
-gam_gate_tests
 ```

-Once installed, you can have a look at all tests files in the following folder: https://github.com/OpenGATE/gam-gate/tree/master/gam_tests/src

 If you already installed the packages and want to upgrade to last version: